JonahMerrell/math4610/software_manual/root_solve_bisection.md

 **Usage/Example:**

 Below shows an example of solving the equation math.cos(x) - x = 0 using the routine "root_solve_bisection".
- Then the solution is printed vector is printed.
+ Then the solution is printed.

       import math
 	  def function(x):